wilberquito/Paradigms-and-Programming-Languages/Haskell/IO.md

 on the screen, which is an effect that can be observed outside the program itself.

-As I/O operations behave different than Haskell pure functions, we need different framework to work with them.
-This framework is call `Monad`, but we will just work with a specific type of `Monad`, the `Monad IO`.
+As `I/O` operations behave different than Haskell pure functions, we need different framework to work with them.
+This framework is calle the `Monad` framework, but we will just work with a specific type of `Monad`, the `Monad IO`.

-Most programs needs some I/O operation.
-Haskell allows us to work with this inpurity with actions that are instances of the type `IO`.

 For example, let's try to read something from the console.
 To read something from the console we use the action `getLine`.